tc39/notes/es6/2014-07/jul-30.md

 Final opt-out window: March 16, 2015 - May 18, 2015

-Read the policy, speak with Istvan Sebestyen for further information.
+Read the policy, speak with Istvan Sebestyén for further information.

 The opt-out version of the spec is: ECMA-262 6th Edition, revision 26, document: tc39/2014/031